timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 Option | Description
 ------ | -------
 Camera | Keep images on the camera's card.
-For auto ramping, XMP files will need to be later saved and merged with the camera files (to be described in the post-processing section coming soon).
-This is recommended for best performance and shortest intervals.
+No SD card is needed in the VIEW.
+This option is recommend for best performance.
-SD Card | Saves the time-lapse images in their own folder in the root of the SD card, along side the XMP files for Lightroom.
-This simplifies post-processing and organization since the exposure corrections for deflickering will be automatically imported into Lightroom along with the images, but requires longer intervals due to transferring the images over USB.
+SD Card | Saves the time-lapse images in their own folder in the root of the SD card, along side the XMP files for Lightroom smoothing.

 ## START

 If you have all the settings entered, select this option to start the time-lapse!
-While it's running, you can select "Preview" to review the results in process, or select "RUNNING" for a cancellation confirmation.
-This status screen is still in its most basic state and will be improved in a future release.
+While it's running, press the enter (middle right) button or wave your hand to the right to review the results in process, or press the menu (lower right) button to stop the time-lapse.